 • Slice the top 1/4 off the apples and remove the core with a paring knife and a spoon.
 Widen the cavity just a bit so it can accommodate the crisp mixture.

-• Mix the crisp ingredients and spoon the mixture into the apples, pushing down slightly to fill the apple completely.
+• In a bowl, mix the crisp ingredients and spoon the mixture into the apples, pushing down slightly to fill the apple completely.

 • Set the apples in a baking dish and add about 1/2 inch hot water to the bottom of the dish.
 Cover with foil and bake for 40 minutes, or until everything is hot and the apples are tender.